 Hello Aunt Vadge,

-I’ve had a vaginal cut that started on the lower part of my vagina when me and my girlfriend were having sex.
-She was giving me fingers and was too rough and her nails are long and that’s how it happened.
-It hurt and was painful and after a few days of fondling and scratching it, it accidentally turn into two more cuts and a little one on the top of my clitoris.
+I got a cut on the lower part of my vagina when my girlfriend and I were having sex.
+She was fingering me, was too rough, and her nails are long – that’s how it happened.
+It hurt, and after a few days of fondling and scratching it, it accidentally turned into two more cuts and a little one on the top of my clitoris.

-It’s been two weeks now and its doesn’t seem to be healing.
+It’s been two weeks now and it doesn’t seem to be healing.
 My girlfriend bought me an ointment.
-Brand name Lafco.
-At first I wanted to just apply some coconut or baby oil but she didn’t want to because she said she was not sure if that would do anything.
+At first I wanted to apply some coconut or baby oil, but she wasn’t sure that would do anything.

-After taking a bath without washing the vagina, just water, I wipe it up with Huggies aloe baby wipes.
-And any time I do it stings and hurt.
-I am at a point where I don’t know where to go from here.
-I am sad and worried about it.
-Please is there any help.
+After a bath (just water, no washing the vagina), I wipe it with aloe baby wipes, and every time I do it stings.
+I don’t know where to go from here.
+I’m sad and worried.
+Please, is there any help?

 Sincerely,